Getting your Trinity Audio player ready... |

 KEY FACT:

-Prospective Tuck MBA students are allowed to submit either a GMAT or GRE score with their applications to the full-time program.
+Prospective Tuck MBA students may submit either a GMAT or GRE score with their applications to the full-time program.

 Is the GMAT or GRE Better for Tuck?